Cyclic products of Szeg\"o kernels and spin structure sums I: hyper-elliptic formulation: Manifestly invariant reduction of

 \section{Manifestly $SL(2,\CC)$ invariant reduction of $Q_\delta$}

 In section \ref{sec:cyclic} we developed a systematic and efficient procedure by which all spin structure dependence of the cyclic product $C_\delta$ of an arbitrary number of Szeg\"o kernels is reduced to polynomials $Q_\delta$ which, in turn, are expressed in terms of further reduced polynomials $P_\delta$.
-In section \ref{sec:low-n} the polynomials $P_\delta$ were shown to play a crucial role in reformulating the cyclic products of Szeg\"o kernels solely in terms of the fundamental building blocks $L_\delta(i,j)$, $Z(i,j)$, and standard Parke-Taylor factors built from $x_{ij}$.
+In appendix \ref{sec:E} the polynomials $P_\delta$ are shown to play a crucial role for the reformulations in section \ref{sec:low-n} of the cyclic products of Szeg\"o kernels solely in terms of the fundamental building blocks $L_\delta(i,j)$, $Z(i,j)$, and standard Parke-Taylor factors built from $x_{ij}$.

 \sm

 Efficient as the polynomials $P_\delta$ may be in carrying through the reduction process reviewed above, their use is responsible for giving up \textit{manifest invariance} under $SL(2,\CC)$, i.e.\ invariance term by term, at intermediate stages of the reduction.
 Indeed, the factors $(s_A(i)^2-s_A(j)^2)$ and $(s_B(i)^2-s_B(j)^2)$, out of which $P_\delta$ is constructed, do not enjoy tensorial $SL(2,\CC)$ transformation properties.
 However, the final expressions we obtain in terms of $L_\delta(i,j)$, $Z(i,j)$, and Parke-Taylor factors are perfectly $SL(2,\CC)$ invariant term by term.